Pinggy-io/pinggy_website/content/blog/err_cert_authority_invalid_error.md

 ### Why Your Website Shows the Error
 The error occurs due to problems with your SSL/TLS certificate, which ensures encrypted communication between your website and its visitors.
 Here are the common causes:

-#### 1. Self-Signed Certificates
-Certificates that are self signed are produced by the owner of the website and not through the normal CA. Although compared to other types of links they are simpler to create and free of charge, browsers don’t trust them because they don’t have sign of external approval.
-This is normal if the site is in development environment or internal network but should not be seen on public websites.

-#### 2. Expired Certificates
+#### 1. Expired Certificates
 They have a limited lifetime that is usually ranges from 90 days up to several years.
 If this certificate is not renewed before it gets to its expiry date then the browser will recognize it as a non-existent one.
 Certificates that are expired give the perception that the issuer is lazy and this is not the kind of perception you would want to give to your potential visitors.

+#### 2. Self-Signed Certificates
+Self-signed certificates are produced by the owner of the website rather than a trusted Certificate Authority (CA).
+While they are simple to create and free of charge, browsers don’t trust them because they lack external approval.
+These certificates are suitable for development environments or internal networks but should not be used on public websites.

+For public websites, consider obtaining a free SSL certificate from  {{< link href=" https://letsencrypt.org/">}} Let’s Encrypt {{</link>}}.{{< link href=" https://letsencrypt.org/">}} Let’s Encrypt {{</link>}} provides certificates trusted by all major browsers, ensuring your site is secure and user-friendly.

 #### 3. Misconfiguration
 Incorrectly installing or configuring your certificate can result in mismatches between the certificate and your domain.
 Common issues include: